daq-tools/kotori/doc/source/development/tasks.rst

 - [x] Publish docs to https://docs.elmyra.de/isar-engineering/kotori/
 - [x] Proper commandline interface for encoding and decoding message structs à la ``beradio``
 - [x] Publish docs to http://isarengineering.de/docs/kotori/
+- [x] The order of fields provisioned into Grafana panel is wrong due to unordered-dict-republishing on Bus
+      Example: "03_cap_w" has "voltage_low, voltage_mid, voltage_load, voltage_max, ..."
+               but should be  "voltage_low, voltage_mid, voltage_max, voltage_load, ..."
+      Proposal: Either publish something self-contained to the Bus which reflects the very order, or add some bookkeeping (a struct->fieldname registry) at the decoding level, where order is correct.
+Reuse this information when creating the Grafana stuff.
+      Solution: Send data as list of lists to the WAMP bus.

 Hiveeyes